Student Voice – Minister's Student Advisory Council

 What is the Minister's Student Advisory Council?

-The Minister's Student Advisory Council is a group of approximately sixty students from all parts of the education system and regions of the province.
+The Minister's Student Advisory Council is a group of approximately sixty students from all parts of the publicly funded education system and regions of the province.

 What is involved?

 The council meets with the Minister of Education.
 It gathers twice a year, once in May in Toronto and once in August at a leadership camp.
 During their one-year term, council members create sub-committees on matters of interest and meet virtually to discuss them.
 Members are invited to participate in regional Student Voice programs and events like Regional Student Forums.
 Students may also be invited to participate in consultations regarding policies or programs that impact on students.
 Finally, council members are invited to attend their Regional Student Forum.

 Who can apply?